8-year-old boy dies after being struck by car he just exited

-Speed was not cited as a factor in the accident but impairment had not been ruled out as a cause.
+Early information suggests the child, whose name has not been released, got out of the vehicle while it was still moving, and then was struck by the vehicle as it went down the roadway, police said.

+The child was take to a hospital, where he was later pronounced dead.

-According to ABC 15, the boy was a second grade student at Vistancia Elementary School.
+The boy was a second grade student at Vistancia Elementary School, according to ABC15.

+Speed was ruled out, but impairment was still being investigated, police said.

 “The loss of life is always difficult, but such a tragedy can affect not only the family of the child involved but the entire community as well,” Peoria Police Chief Thom Intrieri said in the release.